MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * the end of the RDATA occurs within a SvcParam.
 * SvcParamKeys are not in strictly increasing numeric order.
-* the SvcParamValue for an SvcParamKey does not have the expected format.
+* the SvcParamValue for a SvcParamKey does not have the expected format.

 Note that the second condition implies that there are no duplicate SvcParamKeys.